fredericklee602/Biomedical-signal-real-time-display-system/README.md

 # Biomedical-signal-real-time-display-system
 Biomedical signals are displayed in real time, and sensors of body temperature, respiration and heartbeat are output to the database.
-This database is built using MySQL Server, and its data is read from the database and then displayed on the display interface.
+This database is built using MySQL Server, and data is read from this database and then displayed on the display interface.
 # DataBase
 Use mysql server as DataBase. pymysql for using the connection package.